thoni56/tplayer/README.md

   - circulating (a few tunes in one BPM range, then a few tunes in another)

 This is a budding project, but it can now find tunes, do trivial filtering and play them.

+To use it you need Node with Electron and Vue.
+Start it with 'npm run electron:serve'.